Poor Old Lu: After Poor Old Lu

 After the group's initial break-up, band members moved on to independent projects.
 In 1997, Nick Barber joined with Aaron Sprinkle in the group Rose Blossom Punch.
 Nick Barber played in the bands Meekin Pop and Blue Collar Love.
 By the time Rose Blossom Punch split up, Aaron Sprinkle had started a solo career,.
 He has released seven albums since 1999.
 In 2005, Aaron Sprinkle formed the band Fair with Joey Sanchez, Nick Barber and Erik Newbill.

 Jesse Sprinkle moved to New York.
 He ran the recording studio the Illuminata in Dansville, New York until early 2006, when the studio closed.
 He opened a new studio, Bluebrick Recordings, in 2007.
 He has played drums in a number of bands, including Morella's Forest, Demon Hunter and Dead Poetic.
 He has also recorded a number of solo albums.

 In 2006, Hunter started a new band, This Diminishing West, which broke up after releasing an EP online.

 In 2018, Aaron and Jesse released an EP of six songs under the moniker Blank Books.

 Post-2002 reunions

 Poor Old Lu reunited in 2011 for an acoustic house show.

 In 2013, the group gathered to record one song, "The Great Unwound".
 It was written and released in support of "Paradise Uganda", a ministry of Jesse Sprinkle.
 No statements about future releases were made.

 In 2014, the group recorded a Christmas song with Vekora; it is entitled "The Brightest Star".

-In 2025, Poor Old Lu played shows in Seattle and Nashville.
+In 2025, Poor Old Lu played shows in Seattle and Nashville to celebrate the vinyl release of their 1995 EP Straight Six.
+The Seattle show was supported by Rose Blossom Punch and The Prayer Chain, and the Nashville show saw Poor Old Lu open for The Prayer Chain, who were celebrating the 30th anniversary of their album Mercury.
+The Seattle show was recorded and released in 2026 as At the Showbox, their second live album.